GenesisFan64/Marsiano-MARS/README.md

 A Video+Sound "driver"/handler for the 32X.

 Sound driver, both Genesis and 32X:
-- Runs on Z80, DMA safe (supposedly, needs testing)
+- Runs on Z80, DMA safe... supposedly (needs testing)
+- Music can be composed in any tracker that supports ImpulseTracker (.IT) then imported with a simple python3 script
-- Supports custom tempo.
+- Supports Ticks and Global tempo
-- It uses the channel-link system, it automaticly picks the available soundchip channel to play.
-Can autodetect special features (DAC and FM3 special) and swap sound chips
+- It uses the channel-link system, It automaticly picks the available soundchip channel to play.
+Can autodetect special features (DAC and FM3 special) and swap sound chips in the same Impulse-channel
 - Two playback tracks: second slot has priority (for SFX sound effects) and can temporally override channels used by the first slot
 - PSG soundchip: supports effects like Attack and Release, can autodetect if the NOISE channel uses Tone3 mode
 - YM2616 soundchip: DAC sample playback at 16000hz aprox. supports FM3 special mode for extra frequencies
-- Music can be composed in any tracker that supports ImpulseTracker (.IT) then imported with a simple python3 script
+- Supports PWM, 7 psuedo channels are available to use with Volume and other effects

 Video "driver" (on the 32X side):
 - Draws an extra background in 256-color mode of any size in either ROM or RAM (but the map's WIDTH and HEIGHT must be aligned depending of specific setting)

 Notes/Issues:
 - Polygon rendering broken.
 Will have to rewrite it entirely
-- PWM IS working but it's not being used by the sound driver yet.
-- Sound wave playback can get scratchy if a track plays too many channels
+- DAC Sound playback may probably slowdown if track is using too much channels.

 Please note that current 32X emulators ignore some hardware restrictions and bugs of the system:
 - ALL Emulators doesn't trigger the error handlers